olutosinbanjo/Hello_World_dpcpp/README.md

    3. Idleness of resources adds an additional cost to task completion time.
 We see this in Condition 1, when 9 persons are used.
       From position A, 9 persons move *Hello Wor* to position B; 6 persons wait at position B (Idleness), while 3 persons return to position A, to move *ld!* to position B.
-> In parallel programming, overcoming idleness, that is, getting every resource to always have a task to perform saves a lot of execution time.
+> In parallel programming, overcoming idleness, that is, getting every resource to always have a task to perform increases performance.

-### 4.1.2. 🔷 A Computational Way of Explaining
+### 4.1.2. 💻 A Computational Way of Explaining

 <p align="center">